echo-air-model/echo-air-model.github.io/docs/file_specifications/output_file_specifications/concentration_output_files.md

 ---
 layout: default
-title: Control File
+title: Concentration Output Files
 parent: Output Files
 grand_parent: File Specifications
 nav_order: 3
 ---

 ## Concentration Output Files
+By default, ECHO-AIR will output a number of files related to the concentration calculations.

-### Concentration map
+### Concentration Map
 A concentration map is generated labeled "[batch]_[run]_all emissions_concentrations.png".
 An example of a map is shown below.

 [image]

-### Detailed concentration shapefile
+### Concentration Shapefile
 After each run, a file named "shapes" will be generated, containing shapefiles labeled as "batch_run_detailed_concentration" with the following extensions: ".cpg", ".dbf", ".prj", ".shp", and ".shx".
+If the user enables the `DETAILED_CONC` option, then the concentrations output will contain speciated concentration data.

 Each extension serves a specific purpose: